gwax/www-gwax/posts/2006/05/i-dont-think-i-have-the-right-views-on-global-warming.rst

 when ("if" if you want to be an optimist) global warming really kicks in, I'll have to get a bigger boat.
-Seriously, if there's apocalyptic flooding, I'll just pull a Kevin Costner in Waterworld, except without the gills, nautical inaccuaracies or that whole pariah thing.
+Seriously, if there's apocalyptic flooding, I'll just pull a Kevin Costner in Waterworld, except without the gills, nautical inaccuracies or that whole pariah thing.

 Somehow, I think the point was to get me to be scared and start fighting against global warming not get me to think about boats.
 Oops.